 IV.
-130 Liberty Settlement Funds - \$36,241,850
+130 Liberty Settlement Funds - \$37,281,165

-LMDC successfully recovered costs for the 130 Liberty Deconstruction Program from the general contractor in May 2015 when a settlement agreement was executed resulting in the return of \$40 million and the forgiveness of \$10 million in outstanding payments which had been reserved as part of the \$13,298,913 previously unallocated Other World Trade Center Area Improvements funds.
+LMDC successfully recovered costs for the 130 Liberty Deconstruction Program from the general contractor in May 2015 when a settlement agreement was executed resulting in the return of \$40,000,000 and the forgiveness of \$10,000,000 in outstanding payments which had been reserved as part of the \$13,298,913 previously unallocated Other World Trade Center Area Improvements funds.
 As a result, \$53,298,913 of litigation settlement (recovered) funds and previously unallocated funds were available for allocation towards 14 projects and future administration costs.
-As part of the June 2016 partial action plan amendment, \$700,000 was allocated to the existing World Trade Center Memorial and Museum (I.4.A), \$15,000,000 was moved to existing East River Waterfront Esplanade and Piers (I.4.D), and \$3,857,063 was added to LMDC Program Administration (II.B).
+As part of the June 2016 Partial Action Plan amendment, \$700,000 was allocated to the existing World Trade Center Memorial and Museum (I.4.A), \$15,000,000 was moved to existing East River Waterfront Esplanade and Piers (I.4.D), and \$3,857,063 was added to LMDC Program Administration (II.B).
 The remaining \$33,741,850 was allocated to the 11 projects listed below.
 In August 2018 LMDC successfully recovered an additional \$2,500,000 from the general contractor.
-By way of the tenth amendment to this Action Plan, LMDC proposes to allocate this \$2,500,000 to the Hudson River Park project described below.
+By way of the tenth amendment to this Action Plan, LMDC allocated this \$2,500,000 to the Hudson River Park project described below.
+The January 2020 amendment proposes to reduce the Downtown Boathouse Kayaks allocation by the \$685 residual balance in this completed activity and reduce the 130 Liberty Deconstruction activity allocation by \$1,039,315, as described above, to increase the South Street Seaport Museum allocation to \$5,840,000.
+This Action Plan amendment is needed to shift available funds to an existing community supported projects within the LMDC portfolio that is in need of additional funds.